SabianF/SabianF/README.md

 - Lord of the Rings

 ## TV series
-- Merlin (BBC's The Adventure's of Merlin)
+- Merlin (BBC's The Adventures of Merlin)
 - The Blacklist
 - Mr Robot